NaClhv

 Based on all the things I've written about "Frozen" in this blog, you might guess that "Frozen" is my favorite movie - But it's not.
 I obviously like it a lot, but my favorite movie is "Tangled".

 Why do I like "Tangled" so much?
 Well, some movies are good, and some movies are bad.
 You can generally find out which is which by reading reviews.
 But then, there are the movies that are meant just for you.
 These are the transcendent movies - the ones that I cannot review at all, because I cannot possibly do so fairly.
 It's as if you've been test driving cars and one starts to fly through the air - was that a good car?
-How are you even suppose to answer that?
+How are you even supposed to answer that?

 I think "Tangled" is a pretty good movie - it received some good reviews and did decently well at the box office, and is sometimes credited with starting a second Disney Renaissance.
 But I don't care much about all that.
 The reason I like "Tangled" is not for any of those things.
 My reason is difficult for me to explain - my experience with the movie may be something unique to me - but I will nevertheless attempt it.